Our mission is to help every camper grow into the champion they are intended to be.

 From afar, Camp Champions looks like pure fun: from state-of-the-art facilities (their waterfront is truly top notch) and activities like wake-boarding and axe-throwing, to popular traditions such as camp-wide dances, Trojan/Spartan Games, and Torchlight, there is plenty of fun to be had.

 Champions, however, approaches fun as a vehicle for growth.
-They understand how a high ropes course or a horseback lesson presents a unique opportunity to challenge children and teach them important life skills.
+They understand how a high ropes course or a sailing lesson presents a unique opportunity to challenge children and teach them important life skills.
 They have made character development – in particular the cultivation of resilience, independence, confidence, and bravery – their modus operandi.

 How do they do it?
 Here are a few examples: